Agoric/documentation/main/zoe/guide/README.md

 at a simple contract like [Automatic Refund](/zoe/guide/contracts/automatic-refund.md) (link includes [real contract code](https://github.com/Agoric/agoric-sdk/blob/4e0aece631d8310c7ab8ef3f46fad8981f64d208/packages/zoe/src/contracts/automaticRefund.js)).
-It only does one thing, and it's pretty useless - it gives you back what you put in.
+It only does one thing, and it's pretty useless&mdash;it gives you back what you put in.

 ```js
 const start = zcf => {